 We partner with social service and other organizations that share our passion for providing educational experiences with art.
 Through pARTners in Creativity, we host group visits for children and families from lower socioeconomic backgrounds, with special needs or other life challenges.
 We have worked with numerous organizations over recent years, including: Braille Institute, Community ConNext, Migrant Education, Monarch School, Ronald McDonald House Charities, San Diego Center for Children, SDYS Foster Care, Support the Enlisted Project (STEP), USO San Diego, Vista Hills, Voices for Children and Words Alive.
 Voices for Children’s CASAs and their case foster children are also offered free visits.
 Please contact our education department at email@example.com for more information about pARTners in Creativity.

 The Museum partners with multiple community partners throughout San Diego county to provide access and engagement with art through workshops, free museum admission, transportation and professional development.
-Our community programs include, Mass Creativity, Comunidad and Mi Familia, Mi Historia.
+Our community outreach programs include, Mass Creativity, Comunidad and Mi Familia, Mi Historia.
 Visit our Community Programs page to learn more about these outreach programs.

 The Museum embraces military families and strives to provide an affordable, enriching place for them to feel appreciated and at home.
 In addition to discounted admission all year long, the Museum participates in Blue Star Museums with over 2,000 museums nationwide to provide free admission between Memorial Day and Labor Day each year.
 Some military groups further serve their constituents through our Museum Pass program.
 See also the Partners In Creativity program that provides tailored art-making workshops for Support the Enlisted Project (STEP) and USO San Diego.
 Click here to watch a recap of our recent military breakfast kicking off Blue Star Museums!